What qualifies as a beach for Beaches On The Air?

 Luckily enough, our system has evolved in such a way that it currently allows the activation of unlisted beaches.
 Our activation announcement form includes fields for participants to post the details of unlisted beaches.
 These include the proper name of the beach, its location co-ordinates, pictures and videos taken on the day of the activation.
 All this information remains available for any other user to review, including those responsible for the creation of new beach listings.
 However long that review procedure may take, it will not affect your activation code or chaser reports.
 So go ahead and start activating for Beaches On The Air!

-Rate this activation:
+Rate this content:

 Total votes: 2